spiral/docs/docs/en/framework/config.md

 ## Default Configuration in Bootloader

 In many cases, the default configuration might be enough for most of the applications.
-Use custom bootloader to define default configuration values to avoid the need to create unnecessary files.
+Use a custom bootloader to define default configuration values to avoid the need to create unnecessary files.
 Environment variables can be used as default values.